fintanchen/gocolorful/README.md

 ## Examples

-Show in `exmaples` folder.
+Show in `examples` folder.
 It shows how to use and become more useful by wrapper the standard library.

 -   Hello World
 -   256-colors.go